 Human activities are a threat to the diversity and abundance of aquatic animals and plants, and the habitats and ecosystems they live in.
 Fisheries scientists are currently working on estimating overall mortalities from fishing and effects of changes in freshwater flow in rivers.

 A sustainable fishery is where the fish population does not decline over time because of fishing practices.
 This is achieved by an integrated approach in which fisheries based information is used to evaluate health of our fish stocks.
 The results are published annually in a summary report.
-The most recent publications are:

 Monitoring changes in aquatic ecosystems is essential to determine if they are improving, degrading or staying the same.
 Fisheries Research assesses the health of both marine and freshwater ecosystems, which includes an understanding of their capacity to change.